 This slow cooked lamb dish is absolutely delicious and perfect for a weekend roast dinner, Easter or Thanksgiving.
-It’s probably best left for the weekend when someone can be around the house to keep an eye on it while roasting in the oven.
-It’s a little on the sweet side but only from caramelised natural fruit juice, Balsamic vinegar and a little organic honey.
-No added refined sugar!
+It’s probably best left for when someone can be around the house to keep an eye on it while roasting in the oven.

-We served it with a simple butter lettuce and radish salad with pear dressing and some spiced, mint yogurt on the side.
-For those avoiding dairy, you can use coconut yogurt or even some coconut cream mixed with lemon juice and mint is also a nice condiment for this dish.
+We served this dish with a simple butter lettuce and radish salad with pear dressing and some spiced, mint coconut yogurt on the side.
+Mixing regular or coconut yoghurt with some lemon juice and mint is also a nice condiment for this dish.

-Cook’s notes: You can use should or leg of lamb or even beef roast for this recipe.
-I used 100% blackcurrent and apple juice but you can easily use other dark, tart fruit juices such as pomegranate or cherry.
+I used 100% blackcurrant and apple juice for the glaze but you can easily use other dark, tart fruit juices such as pomegranate, grape or cherry.

 - 3 large garlic cloves, finely shopped or grated